 Of patients surveyed, 56% of LGB (lesbian, gay, or bisexual) patients surveyed had experienced some kind of healthcare discrimination.
 73% of trans respondents reported that they believed they would be treated differently by medical professionals because of their LGBTQ status.
 And 52% of trans persons surveyed believed that they would be completely denied medical services because of their LGBTQ status.

-Here at Gay Parents To Be, we are lucky to work in partnership with RMA of Connecticut to help build families for local and international parents, but we understand that your choice of a doctor and a clinic is a personal one.
+Here at Gay Parents To Be, we are lucky to work in partnership with Illume Fertility to help build families for local and international parents, but we understand that your choice of a doctor and a clinic is a personal one.
 You want to be treated with respect, sensitivity, and knowledge about your specific needs, particularly when it comes to the intricacies of family building.

 Finding the right fertility practice takes self-education as well as knowing where to look and the right questions to ask.
 We’ve compiled a list of these criteria so you can feel informed when choosing the right fertility practice for your family building journey.